erik-451/erik-451.github.io/_posts/2022-04-02-How-Install-Kubernetes.md

 Use  `ssh-copy-id root@192.168.20.134` to avoid having to put passwords in the ssh login and facilitate the installation.

 ### Download k0sctl <a name="downloadK0sctl"></a>
-We download the software and create a configuration file And we send it to a file where we will configure it in our own way.
+Download the software and create a configuration file And we send it to a file where we will configure it in our own way.
 ```bash
 k0sctl init > k0sctl.yaml